-NACAC has scheduled a series of webinars on a variety of topics.
-Each session below is
+NACAC is hosting an ongoing series of webinars on a variety of topics.
+Each session is

 Fees for each webinar are $15 for NACAC members and $20 for non-members.
 Fees are non-refundable.
 Each fee is for one individual or couple to view the webinar.
 (If you have questions about group viewings or group rates, please contact Mary Boo.)
 We will provide a certificate of attendance upon request.
 To learn more about membership, visit http://www.nacac.org/about/membership.html.

 Click here to pay to register for the upcoming webinar or any recorded webinars.